satuelisa/ICN2024/README.md

 ## Network Science using Python
 ### ICN International Week 2024 course

-Content to be populated during Jan/Feb 2024.
 Course delivered in March at the ICN.

 # Network Science using Python